-According to domestic rules either a 10 % direct ownership is required or the distributing company must be a group company.
-A transparency rule may apply.

-According to domestic rules withholding tax on interest only applies to interest payments from a controlled Danish company to a foreign company.
+- r) 5 % at 20 % ownership and an investment of at least 1 million EUR (or similar amount). - s) Lower rate if distributing company cannot deduct distribution for tax purposes and there is 10% ownership for at least 6 months before decision on distribution. - t) 10% only applies to certain interests. - According to domestic rules either a 10 % direct ownership is required or the distributing company must be a group company.
+A transparency rule may apply. - According to domestic rules withholding tax on interest only applies to interest payments from a controlled Danish company to a foreign company.
 "Control" is defined as ownership of more than 50 % of the share capital or votes.
-No withholding tax applies if the foreign company is protected by either the EU Interest/Royalty Directive or a tax treaty with Denmark (reduction/waiver) or if the foreign company is controlled by a Danish company or by another foreign company in a tax treaty country imposing CFC taxation on the received interest or if the receiving foreign company is taxed thereon with at least 3/4 of the Danish corporate tax rate.
+No withholding tax applies if the foreign company is protected by either the EU Interest/Royalty Directive or a tax treaty with Denmark (reduction/ waiver) or if the foreign company is controlled by a Danish company or by another foreign company in a tax treaty country imposing CFC taxation on the received interest or if the receiving foreign company is taxed thereon with at least 3/4 of the Danish corporate tax rate. - 30 Doing Business 2020 / Withholding taxes

-Doing Business in Denmark 2019 © 2018 Revitax A/S, all rights reserved. revitax@revitax.com
+Doing Business in Denmark 2020 © 2019 Revitax A/S, all rights reserved. revitax@revitax.com